 1. General Organization.
 Although an amendment and restatement, the document clearly appears as an old contract with additional material added onto the end.
 I’d suggest that it be reorganized in the format of a normal agreement, with all the miscellaneous provisions in Section 5 moved to the end where they belong.

+This could be done, but would be expensive (perhaps 16 hours of Counsel time, and a similar amount from the Agency Manager and Auditor).
+The time consuming part would be ensuring paragraph re-numbering and internal cross referencing was all properly updated.
+This can be done, but the agreement has worked well in its current form and Staff would prefer to work within the framework of the existing conditions, but seeks the Board’s input.

 2. IOCR and CDP (Primarily Section 18).
 It appears that the concept of IOCR came about during formulation of the CDP, the concept being that the Agency might authorize IOCR to function more or less as a sinking fund to pay for CDP costs.

+This comment is correct in that IOCR was created in conjunction with the CDP, and as a way to pay for the capital costs of the project, and for future capital projects.
+It is more appropriate to call it a capital projects fund than a “sinking fund”.

 a.
 As I understand it, the Contractor deposits 99% of Agency authorized IOCR quarterly (minus some allowance for taxes?) into a separate account that earns interest.

+That is correct.

 i.
 Who can draw on that account and for what purpose?
 Are there funds on deposit?
 Can they be drawn on for Phase Two?

+The Company can draw on the account, but only with the express permission of the UVA Board and only for specific projects as approved by the UVA Board.
+There is presently approximately $305,000 on account, of which $300,000 has been designated by the Board to Phase 2.
+This completes UVA’s commitment to Phase 2.
+The small amount of remaining funds will remain on account until the Board determines a future use for them.

 b.
 How does IOCR factor into the rate methodology?
 (18.3(d) in particular is confusing to me)

+Effectively, it does not for calculation purposes.
+Base rates are determined in accordance with the methodology.
+Should the Board choose to collect IOCR in any given year, the additional funds identified by the Board are added to the base rate.
+For instance, if the base rate indicated the need for a 2% rate increase, and the Board wanted to collect an additional $100,000, which is approximately equivalent to a 1% increase, the customer then would actually see a 3% rate increase.

 c.
 Per 18.3(c), it appears that IOCR that is not created by action of the agency drops through to the Contractor.
 Is that correct?
 Is this an addition to what the Contractor earns pursuant to the Operating Ratio?

+IOCR is created by the Agency by Board action and kept in trust for Agency use.
+If the Agency foregoes creating the IOCR then excess revenue is utilized in reducing the rates for the next year.